Myst in Retrospect

 “Take from the past only that which is good.” - Atrus

-Here’s the formula: You play as a character with no name or personality beyond what you project onto it: essentially, you play as yourself.
-You are plunged into an unfamiliar environment, with no real understanding at first of the world or its characters.
+Here's the formula: You play as a character with no name or personality beyond what you project onto it: effectively, you play as yourself.
+You are plunged into an unfamiliar environment, with no real understanding (at first) of the world or its characters.
 By exploring, you learn about the characters and their stories.
-Eventually you will encounter some of them, and in the end you will be asked to make a decision which will impact their lives.
+Eventually you will encounter some of them, and in the end you will be asked to make a decision that will impact their lives.
 Along the way you will encounter obstacles which can be overcome by utilizing logic and clues found during your explorations.
 You are an active participant in a story.
 You are not the protagonist.

 All the games adhere to this framework.
-Some of them take more liberties with it than others, and most contain additional elements which aren’t necessarily present in the others.
+Some of them take more liberties with it than others, and most contain additional elements that are unique to them.
 This structure has proven its reliability as a foundation for interactive storytelling, and luckily it’s also vague enough that it can support an infinite variety of stories, with or without Linking Books.
 Broad as it is, there are still a few more specific elements which need to be included to attain the unique Myst flavor.

 Another important device which the series employs regularly is the concept of landscape as character.
 Scenery in Myst is rarely presented as a simple backdrop, but rather as a complex and storied living thing with its own distinct personality.
 Each Age we visit has its own unique atmosphere, which both enhances player engagement and differentiates it from other Ages.
 While there are some similarities between, say, Channelwood and Narayan, both have many distinguishing characteristics which make them very different overall.
-Just as we get to know the human characters, we slowly become familiar with the traits of the worlds as well: Riven’s peculiar water, the crumbling archways of Kadish Tolesa, the glowing ore deposits of Amateria.
+Just as we get to know the human characters, we slowly become familiar with the traits of the worlds as well: Riven’s peculiar water, the crumbling arches of Kadish Tolesa, the glowing ore deposits of Amateria.
 This isn’t to say that the only differences are visual; sound, especially music, plays a strong role as well.
-While the first game was forced to re-use many sounds simply due to technical restrictions, most of the games use unique sounds in every area, creating auditory zones that can be differentiated even if the player’s eyes are closed.
-(I highly recommend closing your eyes while playing every once in a while.
-There’s a lot of truly remarkable sound design in these games.)
+While the first game was forced to re-use many sounds simply due to technical limitations, most of the games use unique sounds in every area, creating auditory zones that can be differentiated even if the player’s eyes are closed.2

 To call the construction of these environments “level design” does them a disservice; even Cyan’s term “world assembly” seems awfully clinical.
 Just as the characters write Ages, the places we visit in the game are very much written, in the sense that fiction is; each one is a work of art in its own right, even divorced from any other context.
 Within context, of course, they are one of many elements which support the game’s overall structure, but make no mistake: in a game about exploration, success hinges almost entirely on the strength of the environments.

 Finally, the series uses puzzles as a prominent gameplay mechanic, and always attempts to disguise them as natural parts of the environment.
-This is sadly the area in which these games most often stumble; none of the games manage to perfectly incorporate every puzzle (although Riven comes close) and many puzzles are obvious “roadblocks” which could serve no practical function in real life.
+This is sadly the area in which these games most often stumble; none of the games manage to perfectly incorporate every puzzle (although Riven comes close) and many puzzles are obvious "roadblocks" which could serve no practical function in real life.
 Making all the puzzles serve real-world functions is, of course, a tall order.
-Real life objects are generally designed to be straightforward, and so people are unlikely to design things which are overly cryptic or complicated, photocopiers notwithstanding.
-Coming up with an object which is plausible both as a puzzle and as a functional device isn’t easy, so I do cut the designers some slack here, especially since in most cases they do at least make an effort to incorporate the puzzles into the universe.
-We’re never once asked to “play Mastermind with the dragon,”[^7] and I respect them for that.
+Real life objects are generally designed to be straightforward, and so people are unlikely to design things which are overly cryptic or complicated.
+Coming up with an object which is plausible both as a puzzle and as a functional device isn’t easy, so I do cut the designers some slack here, especially since in most cases they do make an effort to incorporate the puzzles into the universe.
+Nowhere in the series can you find a puzzle that’s just a reskinned version of Mastermind or Memory.

 And what of the novels?
 Exactly how they fit into the grand scheme of things is somewhat unclear.
 By and large, knowledge of the novels is not critical to enjoyment of the games, although some details will be obscure without them.
 Furthermore, the novels are not great examples of novel writing in the same way that the games are examples of great game design.
 I would say that the most important thing to recognize in the novels is the fact that they demonstrate the innate potential of the Myst universe; that the legacy of D’ni provides a foundation for an endless number of stories, within or without the confines of video games.

 So where do we go from here?
-At this point it appears unlikely that Cyan, Ubisoft, or any other entity intend to make another mainstream-release Myst game.
-Likewise, The Book of Marrim has been stagnant for so long I think we can safely assume that it’s kaput.
-The fact is, a corporate entity needs to see evidence of money to be made before they’re willing to invest in publishing something, and at this point the “Myst” name isn’t one that guarantees success.
-But, as we’ve established, Myst’s universe still has some life left in it.
-This makes it fertile ground for fan creations of any kind.
-I have at times come down kind of hard on the concept of a Myst movie, due largely to my concerns over mishandling of the material.
-But if the project is in the hands of people who know and understand the series… bring it on.
-There’s nothing I’d like better.
-Projects like “Starry Expanse,” the realtime Riven re-make, are likewise wonderful endeavors.
-While there’s nothing wrong with Riven’s graphics, they are very low resolution, and it’s high time to see that corrected.
+Outside of remakes, it appears unlikely that Cyan, Ubisoft, or any other entity intend to make another Myst game.
+Likewise, the supposed fourth novel, The Book of Marrim, has been stagnant for so long I think we can safely assume that it’s kaput.
+The fact is, a corporate entity needs to see evidence of money to be made before they’re willing to invest in publishing something, and at this point the "Myst" name isn’t one that guarantees success.
+But, as we’ve established, Myst's universe still has some life left in it.
+There has occasionally been talk about a Myst movie or TV series, and I think there’s good potential in either.
+Fan creations can be a wonderful endeavor as well.
+The fan-directed Riven remake "Starry Expanse" appears to have been absorbed by Cyan, but there have been plenty of small fan games created over the years, and there’s always room for more.
+As of this writing, much of the activity in Uru Live centers around fan-made Ages.
 Projects like these pass the torch from the original creators to an entirely new set of artists, whose interpretations have the potential to meet or even exceed the concepts of the originals.
 I encourage Cyan to maintain its lenient policies on such works in the future.